 - Require batteries – which are not practical in hiking, especially for long hikes or treks

 - High price

 - Do not kill the organisms but prevents their reproduction.
-After an UV treatment, it is therefore necessary to avoid exposing the treated water to the light of the day during a prolonged period of time – which could allow some organisms to reactivate.
+After a UV treatment, it is, therefore, necessary to avoid exposing the treated water to the light of the day during a prolonged period – which could allow some organisms to reactivate.

 - Does not eliminate chemical pollutants.

 Some people use the sun to do this.
 The water to be purified is contained in a plastic bottle (PET), which has been shaken to oxygenate the water and eliminate certain organisms.
 It is then placed in the sun for 6 to 24 hrs depending on the solar radiation.
 Of course, this method is long, debatable, and requires sunlight.
 But it is better than nothing and good to know in an emergency or survival situation.

 How to choose your system of backpacking water purifier and filter?

 The advantages and disadvantages of each system presented above should already give you a good idea of what filter would be better for you.